Xyce/Xyce/INSTALL.md

 [System-Specific Modifications](#system-specific-modifications).

 The following process will produce a serial Trilinos installation that will contain only the libraries needed by Xyce.
-For the parallel version, be sure to understand the serial build process prior to reading the [Building Trilinos with MPI Parallelism](#building-trilinos-with-mpi-parallelism) section, below.
+For the parallel variant, be sure to understand the serial build process prior to reading the [Building Trilinos with MPI Parallelism](#building-trilinos-with-mpi-parallelism) section, below.